colorbar.gif

 A seminary for Satan

-- a paradigm of modern Polish evangelical decadence, facilitated by the wilful or blind support of Western agencies.
+- a paragon of modern Polish 'evangelical' decadence, facilitated by the wilful or blind support of Western agencies.

 If you think we exaggerate please examine the data below carefully.

-Amongst other work he lectures at EST (or EWST in Polish) seminary* in Wrocław, Poland.
+Amongst other work he was still listed as lecturing at EST (or EWST in Polish) seminary as of 2016, despite repeated claims he has retired (archive link 1)(link 2) * in Wrocław, Poland.
 Its website claims, 'EST prides itself on its highly qualified, international and interdenominational faculty composed of educators, laymen and clergy from many churches, including Lutheran, Baptist, Episcopal, Anglican, Catholic...'
 At a conference it hosted from April 21st to 25th 2010, the college explicitly commends itself 'as a promoter of ecumenism and interreligious dialogue', and includes amongst the guests and participants of the conference, 'the Roman Catholic Church, Orthodox Church, Polish and Greek-Catholic', amongst others.

 TVP3 montage